Backcountry Skiing in Park City, Utah

 They specialize in getting you into the backcountry via climbing skins, which are straps of material that you attach to the bottom of your skis and let you grip snow and climb hills.
 There are special bindings that let your heal lift up like in cross country skiing, that lock into place when you are ready to take a downhill run.

 This outfit requires at least a solid intermediate skill level, which means it is perhaps more accessible to groups of varying ability.
-However, people should have experience with powder skiing.
+However, people should have some experience with powder skiing.

 Your Typical Day with Utah Mountain Adventures